- 1 Purpose

 All USQ Staff and Students

 - The University is open most days to many individuals and groups who are involved in its purpose and work, therefore legitimate needs for access to rooms and buildings must be met by its security system.
 However, consistent with such needs, it is also important that the University look to the security of its installations and assets and seek to minimise opportunities for theft and damage to its property or harm to its students and staff.
 Accordingly, as part of a comprehensive security system upgrade, a high security lock format has been systematically introduced in all University administration and teaching buildings.

 In addition to manual locking, electronic access control devices have been installed in a number of buildings (refer Electronic Access Control Policy).

-- The responsibility for key control procedures has been assigned to the Manager (Administration), Campus Services.
+- The responsibility for key control procedures has been assigned to the Manager (Administration), Facilities Management.

 - Specified functions relating to the ordering and issue of keys and the maintenance of all associated records within the approved procedures are assigned to the USQ Security for this purpose.

 - In 1993 the University of Southern Queensland approved the use of 'Specific University "U" Profile Bi-Lock Series 105' manufactured by the Australian Lock Company Pty Ltd and distributed in Queensland by John Barnes & Co (Qld) Pty Ltd. In conjunction with the local agents for John Barnes & Co (Qld) Pty Ltd (Toowoomba Locksmiths) a grand master key system has been designed for each building.

 - Any request for the issue of a key/s must be approved by the Dean of Faculty, Head of Department or their appointed delegate and forwarded to USQ Security.